anan44/it-starts-with-clojure/materials/4-state-in-clojure/5-creating-mvp.md

             (recur (prompt "Enter a number:\n1.
 Add product\n2.
 Save shopping list")))))))
 ```

-So -main function always take arguments [& args],
+So `-main` function always take arguments `[& args]`,
 but we won't wont be using those for now.
-What we are interested here is the loop.
+What we are interested here is the `loop`.
-So in loop we bind output of the prompt to _choice_.
+So in `loop` we bind output of the prompt to _choice_.

 If the the choice is "1",
-we will call add-product-to-shoppings and recur the loop with the same prompt.
+we will call add-product-to-shoppings and `recur` the `loop` with the same prompt.
 Remember that add-product-to-shoppings takes no params.
-If the choice is not 1 we will proceed to the second if statement.
+If the choice is not 1 we will proceed to the second `if` statement.

 Here we will check if the choice is "2".
 If it is,